Unirep/Unirep/packages/docs/docs/circuits-api/circuit-config.md

 title: CircuitConfig
 ---

-Use the default circuit config like so
+Use the default circuit config like so:

 ```ts
 import { CircuitConfig } from '@unirep/circuits'